BHAVINPMG/DOCUMENTATION_AUTOMATION/Reference/Sales_Enablement_Kit_Rules.md

 - [ ] Content is industry-specific and relevant to target market
 - [ ] Regional considerations are included throughout
 - [ ] Feature capabilities are accurately described with industry context
+- [ ] Pain points are extracted directly from feature persona file (feature-specific)
-- [ ] Pain points address real industry challenges with regional relevance
+- [ ] Pain points address real feature-specific challenges with industry application
 - [ ] Examples are relevant to the target audience and market
 - [ ] Demo Walkthrough includes all 6 Key Demo Highlights with specific examples
 - [ ] Formatting is consistent and professional matching reference format